 The shutdown of an airgun array requires the immediate de-activation of all individual airgun elements of the array.
-Any PSO on duty will have the authority to call for shutdown of the airgun array if a marine mammal is detected within the applicable SZ.
-The operator must also establish and maintain clear lines of communication directly between PSOs on duty and crew controlling the airgun array to ensure that shutdown commands are conveyed swiftly while allowing PSOs to maintain watch.
+Any PSO on duty will have the authority to delay the start of survey operations or to call for shutdown of the acoustic source if a marine mammal is detected within the applicable EZ.
+The operator must also establish and maintain clear lines of communication directly between PSOs on duty and crew controlling the acoustic source to ensure that shutdown commands are conveyed swiftly while allowing PSOs to maintain watch.
 When both visual and acoustic PSOs are on duty, all detections will be immediately communicated to the remainder of the on-duty PSO team for potential verification of visual observations by the acoustic PSO or of acoustic detections by visual PSOs.
-When the airgun array is active (i.e., anytime one or more airguns is active, including during ramp-up) and (1) a marine mammal appears within or enters the applicable SZ and/or (2) a marine mammal (other than delphinids, see below) is detected acoustically and localized within the applicable SZ, the airgun array will be shut down.
-When shutdown is called for by a PSO, the airgun array will be immediately deactivated and any dispute resolved only following deactivation.
+When the airgun array is active (i.e., anytime one or more airguns is active, including during ramp-up) and (1) a marine mammal appears within or enters the applicable EZ and/or (2) a marine mammal (other than delphinids, see below) is detected acoustically and localized within the applicable EZ, the acoustic source will be shut down.
+When shutdown is called for by a PSO, the acoustic source will be immediately deactivated and any dispute resolved only following deactivation.
+Additionally, shutdown will occur whenever PAM alone (without visual sighting), confirms presence of marine mammal(s) in the EZ.
+If the acoustic PSO cannot confirm presence within the EZ, visual PSOs will be notified but shutdown is not seen within the EZ for 15 minutes for small odontocetes and pinnipeds, or 30 minutes for all mysticetes and all other odontocetes, including sperm whales, beaked whales, Kogia species, and large delphinids, such as killer whales.

-Following a shutdown, airgun activity would not resume until the marine mammal has cleared the SZ.
-The animal would be considered to have cleared the SZ if it is visually observed to have departed the SZ (i.e., animal is not required to fully exit the buffer zone where applicable), or it has not been seen within the SZ for 15 minutes for small odontocetes or 30 minutes for all mysticetes and all other odontocetes, including sperm whales, beaked whales, and large delphinids, such as pilot whales.
+Following a shutdown, airgun activity would not resume until the marine mammal has cleared the EZ.
+The animal would be considered to have cleared the EZ if it is visually observed to have departed the EZ (i.e., animal is not required to fully exit the buffer zone where applicable), or it has not been

-The shutdown requirement is waived for specific genera of small dolphins if an individual is detected within the SZ.
-The small dolphin group is intended to encompass those members of the Family Delphinidae most likely to voluntarily approach the source vessel for purposes of interacting with the vessel and/or airgun array (e.g., bow riding).
-This exception to the shutdown requirement applies solely to the specific genera of small dolphins (Lagenodelphis, Stenella, Steno, and Tursiops).
+The shutdown requirement is waived for small dolphins if an individual is detected within the EZ.
+As defined here, the small dolphin group is intended to encompass those members of the Family Delphinidae most likely to voluntarily approach the source vessel for purposes of interacting with the vessel and/or airgun array (e.g., bow riding).
+This exception to the shutdown requirement applies solely to specific genera of small dolphins (Delphinus, Lagenodelphis, Lissodelphis, Stenella, Steno, and Tursiops).

-We include this small dolphin exception because shutdown requirements for these species under all circumstances represent practicability concerns without likely commensurate benefits for the animals in question.
+We include this small dolphin exception because shutdown requirements for small dolphins under all circumstances represent practicability concerns without likely commensurate benefits for the animals in question.
 Small dolphins are generally the most commonly observed marine mammals in the specific geographic region and would typically be the only marine mammals likely to intentionally approach the vessel.
-As described above, auditory injury is extremely unlikely to occur for mid-frequency cetaceans (e.g., delphinids), as this group is relatively insensitive to sound produced at the predominant frequencies in an airgun pulse while also having a relatively high threshold for the onset of auditory injury (i.e., permanent threshold shift).
+As described above, auditory injury is extremely unlikely to occur for midfrequency cetaceans (e.g., delphinids), as this group is relatively insensitive to sound produced at the predominant frequencies in an airgun pulse while also having a relatively high threshold for the onset of auditory injury (i.e., permanent threshold shift).